AmberBozward/SNH_AIH_spatial_transcriptome/README.md

 ## Choosing areas on CosMx spatial plot

-'Choosing_CosMx_areas.py' is a Python script for interactively selecting and extracting specific spatial regions of interest (ROIs) from CosMx spatial transcriptomics data.
+'Choosing_CosMx_areas.py' is a Python script for interactively selecting and extracting specific spatial regions of interest (ROIs) from CosMx spatial transcriptomics data created by John Cole.

 The script allows users to: